AurimasBalciunas/wavsurfer/README.md

 You can modify the smoothing factor in the range of (0, 1] in wavsurfer_app/MainComponent.cpp to tune the output wave as desired.

 ## Future work
-The audiosapper plugin has some distortion to input sound, especially apparent if you try to it through quicktime player.
-There are pops here and there in the output, which I *think* have to do with buffer underflow or other real-time constraints, but is something I am working to improve.
+The audiosapper plugin has some distortion to input sound, especially apparent if you try to writemix audiosapper's output to multiple listeners (say JUCE + QuickTime player).
+The issue becomes drastically worse with multiple readers, and I am trying to figure out what is causing this.
+Maybe some real time constraints.

-Audiosapper is also currently a huge C file, I hope to convert the plugins to C++.

 Finally, some physics calculations in the JUCE example to have the surfer catch some air could be a fun addition, but is less of a technical challenge than modifications to the CoreAudio plugin.